Making a Claim for Compensation

 Policy

-The TAC will consider a claim for compensation which is made over the telephone or using a hospital claim form.
+The TAC will consider a claim for compensation which is made:

 If a person dies in a transport accident, a claim for the deceased person is made using the Burial/Cremation and Dependency benefits Claim for Compensation form.
 Please call the TAC on 1300 654 329 or (03) 5225 6567 for help in claiming funeral or dependency benefits.
 Refer to the When a family member dies policy.